-AADE has created PROJECT VISION, a multi-year initiative to position diabetes educators for success within a dynamically changing environment, elevating your role as integrators for clinical management, education, prevention and support.
+AADE has created PROJECT VISION, a multi-year initiative to position diabetes care and education specialists for success within a dynamically changing environment, elevating your role as integrators for clinical management, education, prevention and support.

 AADE President Karen Kemmis shares her thoughts on the need for this new vision for the specialty in the January 2019 issue of AADE in Practice.

 Join us on this journey to answer the call for less expensive but more effective diabetes care for people with diabetes.
-That’s what diabetes educators have to offer, NOW LET’S CLAIM IT!
+That’s what diabetes care and education specialists have to offer, NOW LET’S CLAIM IT!

 To drive optimal outcomes through the integration of diabetes clinical management, education, prevention and support

 The AADE Board of Directors has developed a framework and set of strategies to help us achieve this vision.
 Click through to gain additional perspective and see relevant educational opportunities to enhance your knowledge and skills in each of these areas:

-Include Related Conditions: Diabetes isn’t isolated, and neither are diabetes educators.
+Include Related Conditions: Diabetes isn’t isolated, and neither are diabetes care and education specialists.
 We will demonstrate our expertise in the full range of cardiometabolic conditions: diabetes, obesity, hypertension and cardiac disorders.